 While RAN virtualization is leading to centralized approaches in the radio network, virtualization in the mobile core network allows key functions to be distributed out to the edge.
 Together, vRAN and vEPC provide unparalleled flexibility for operators to deploy network intelligence more effectively to not only improve network performance and customer experience but also create new revenue-generating services and applications that were previously not possible with traditional network architectures.

-A key feature of a natively designed vEPC that enables new business models is Control and User Plane Separation (CUPS).
+A vital feature of a natively designed vEPC that enables new business models is Control and User Plane Separation (CUPS).
 As the name suggests, the control and user planes are separated to allow the different functions to scale independently, which gives operators more flexible deployment options and better tools for coping with increasing volume and dynamic variations of network traffic.
 With CUPS inherently designed into the vEPC, operators have more granular scalability across different functions, which avoids over-provisioning and allows operators to increase capacity in lockstep with demand across consumer mobile broadband services and IoT device connectivity.

 The role of disaggregation

 The disaggregation in the mobile core is not only a tool for optimizing networks today but also a fundamental principle of 5G network architecture.
-Since the user plane functions can be distributed to the network edge closer to users, the architecture greatly reduces round-trip time so that it’s possible to support low-latency services, as envisioned by 5G ultra-reliable, low latency requirements.
+Since the user plane functions can be distributed to the network edge closer to users, the architecture significantly reduces round-trip time so that it’s possible to support low-latency services, as envisioned by 5G ultra-reliable, low latency requirements.
 Initiatives such as ETSI’s Multi-access Edge Computing (MEC) have developed a variety of use cases enabled by distributed edge intelligence – including augmented reality, IoT or video caching -- that are creating new business models for mobile operators.

 vEPC with CUPS also enables mobile operators to serve sectors that have previously been cost prohibitive to serve, such as the enterprise market.
 The vEPC can scale up or down to support networks of any size as well as a variety of use cases, including private LTE networks, public safety LTE, or dedicated core network for NB-IoT deployments.